ampl/mp/doc/tables/mysql.rst

 in the ``DRIVER=MySQL`` attribute in the connection string.

-A driver name is chosen automatically during installation on Windows, so if you are using this OS, you will have to find out the driver name and specify it instead of ``MySQL`` in the connection string.
+A driver name is chosen automatically during installation on Windows, so if you are using this OS, you will have to find the driver name and specify it instead of ``MySQL`` in the connection string.
-To find out the driver name on Windows run ``odbcad32.exe``, ODBC Data Source Administrator, go to the ``Drivers`` tab where all the installed drivers are listed and look for the one containing ``MySQL``:
+To discover the driver name on Windows, run the ODBC Data Source Administrator, ``odbcad32.exe``.
+Go to the ``Drivers`` tab where all the installed drivers are listed and look for the one containing ``MySQL``:

 .. image:: ../img/odbcad32.png